MarcuSpade/docker_quad/README.md

 Run the docker build in te Dockerfile folder

-docker build -it quad-image .
+docker build -t quad-image .

 After that, execute the run.sh